phaidra/phaidra/README.md

   + `OC_PASS`
   + `OC_EVENTS_URL`
   + `OC_INGEST_URL`
+  It then can be started up with a command like: `docker compose --project-name $PROJECT_NAME_OF_YOUR_LIKING --profile ssl-local-dev --profile external-opencast-dev up -d`.
+An additional container (`vige`) will be started up.
+This container uploads videos to the external opencast instance, monitors conversion status and retrieves the resulting link.
+Usage of an external opencast server is highly recommended to reduce IO stress and bandwidth usage.

 # Default credentials on administration sites
 - **LDAP Account Manager** (from the Webinterface: Manage Phaidra -> Manage Users):